How To Get Exposure For Your Art - The Complete Guide To Get Your Art Noticed

 The challenge is ensuring that your work is visible on platforms that are used by so many artists.
 Some online galleries are open to any artist who pays a monthly or yearly fee while others are by invitation only.

-Terms and conditions vary greatly so make sure you read them before signing up.
+Terms and conditions vary greatly so make sure you read them before signing up or applying.

 Online art galleries